 We all love to download files as fast as possible.
-While the internet is faster than what it was ten years ago, but sometimes download gets broken.
+While the internet is faster than it was ten years ago, sometimes the download gets broken.
 If the files are more prominent in size, redownloading everything means a lot of waiting time.
 That’s where download managers come into the picture, and today we are talking about Internet Download Accelerator.
-It comes in Pro and Free version, and we are sharing our experience of the free version.
+It comes in the Pro and Free versions, and we are sharing our experience of the free version.

-While the modern browsers can download files efficiently, they still aren’t smart.
+While modern browsers can download files efficiently, they still aren’t smart.
 They don’t offer any way to increase the speed or download parts of the data in parallel, and no permanent logs of the source of the file and so on.
-Internet Download Accelerator solves the problems by using techniques which increases speed, can resume broken downloads, and also help you manage the downloaded files.
+Internet Download Accelerator solves the problems by using techniques that increase speed, can resume broken downloads, and also help you manage the downloaded files.

 Once you download and install IDA, you will have to set the speed of your current internet connection.
-It helps the software to set up parameters which will help in overall performance to download the files.
+It helps the software to set up parameters that will help in the overall performance of downloading the files.
 So how does it speed up downloads?
-It splits the file download into small segments, and download them separately.
+It splits the file download into small segments and downloads them separately.
 Many websites support this feature, but browsers don’t use it.

 Features of IDA Free

-Browser Integration: IDA offers integration with IE, Chrome, Firefox, Mozilla, Opera, Netscape, Safari, Yandex.
+Browser Integration: IDA integrates with Edge, Chrome, Firefox, Mozilla, Opera, Safari, Yandex.
 Browser, Vivaldi, and others, replacing the standard download modules.

 Detects Clipboard: It monitors the system clipboard and detects URLs in the clipboard.
 If it’s a program or exe or anything looks like a download link, it will automatically open the download manager.

 Download Videos from the Internet: If you want to download files from video services like YouTube, all you need is copy the URL and paste it into IDA, and you are set to go.